 When is it?

-To ensure annual eRate compliance for the 2014-2015 school year, campus professional staff in EISD are required to play a key role in each of the following components of Digital Citizenship and CyberSafety program.
+To ensure annual eRate compliance for the current school year, campus professional staff in EISD are required to play a key role in each of the following components of Digital Citizenship and CyberSafety program.

 - Campus Educators (Teachers, Campus Administrators, Teacher-Librarians) must take a self-paced online course available through SafeSchools.

-- All PreK-12 students must have two lessons facilitated for them using the approved curriculum.
+- All PreK-12 students must have three lessons facilitated for them using the approved curriculum.
 It is up to the campus principal to decide who exactly will facilitate the lessons, whether it will be a classroom teacher, librarian, ITF, assistant principal, or a combination of these professionals.

-- Campus Administrators (Principals) or their designee must verify
+- Campus Administrators (Principals) or their designee must verify that